pvcraven/syllabi/elements/craven_instructor_info.rst

 ----------

 * Instructor Name: Paul Vincent Craven
-* Office appointments are by appointment.
+* Office hours are by appointment.

   * In person, in McNeill 110